kubernetes-sigs/kueue/site/content/en/docs/tasks/rbac.md

-# Manage role-based access control
+---
+title: "Setup RBAC"
+date: 2022-02-14
+weight: 2
+description: >
+  Setup role-based access control (RBAC) in your cluster to control the types of users that can view and create Kueue objects.
+---

 This page shows you how to setup role-based access control (RBAC) in your cluster to control the types of users that can view and create Kueue objects.